xonq/mycotools/mycotools/USAGE.md

 ### crap.py
 CRAP (originally created by Jason Slot) is a simple, elegant pipeline for studying the evolution of a gene cluster on a gene-by-gene basis.
-CRAP will input a cluster query and use a search algorithm (BLAST/mmseqs/Diamond) or orthogroup-based approach to find homologs in the MycotoolsDB, construct phylogenies of each query sequence, and map locus synteny diagrams onto the leaves of the phylogenies.
+CRAP will 1) input a cluster query and use a search algorithm (BLAST/mmseqs/Diamond) or orthogroup-based approach to find homologs in the MycotoolsDB; 2) use hierarchical clustering to truncate the sequence set and detect outgroups;
+3) construct phylogenies of each query sequence; and 4) map locus synteny diagrams  onto the leaves of the phylogenies.

 `crap.py` can operate on a query of MycotoolsDB accessions or a standalone multifasta input of external accessions.
-Following homolog acquisition, `crap.py` will submit each set of hits for tree building or agglomerative clustering if the number of sequences exceeds the inputted maximum (`-m`).
+Following homolog acquisition, `crap.py` will submit each set of hits for tree building or hierarchical agglomerative clustering if the number of sequences exceeds the inputted maximum (`-m`).

 By default, `crap.py` will construct trees using 1000 bootstrap iterations of IQTree with the ModelFinder module.
 Alternatively `-f` can be specified